annotation/text-fabric/docs/Create/Convert.md

                 To **terminate** a node, use `cv.terminate`.

-                The node will be removed from the set of current embedders.
+                The node *m* will be removed from the set of current embedders.
-                You can either terminate the current node, or a specific node *m*.
                 This *m* must be the result of a previous `cv` action.

                 To **resume** a node, use `cv.resume`.